tolu/deno-otel/README.md

 # deno-otel

-Example repo for issue with OTEL config via environment variables in with deno.
+Example repo for issue with `deno` OTEL:

+1. config via env file in with deno does not work
+2. exporter crashes when running in docker container

 [Deno OTEL docs](https://docs.deno.com/runtime/fundamentals/open_telemetry/)

-### Issue
+### Issue 1

 Does not seem like values from env variables are respected: